msg-CareerPaths/csharp-training/chapters/exercises.md

 A test project where you will have a couple of unit tests.

-???????!!!!!!!??????????

-  > Register an account on GitHub and accept the training [GitHub Classroom Assignment](https://classroom.github.com/a/qiaU7uWM).
+  > Register an account on GitHub and accept the training [GitHub Classroom Assignment](https://classroom.github.com/a/EqvB8FNL).
 This will create a new GitHub repository for you.
 Clone this repository locally and checkout the `develop` branch.
 During the course of the training, you will commit and push your work on this branch.
- > to "Visual Studio" and generate a new project ASP.NET Core Web API:
- >
- > Go- Project name: `productsapp`,
- > - Solution: `ro.msg.learning_yourName`,
+  > On this repo you will create you app from scratch.